The Basics of Accounting: Definitions, Principles, and Examples

 Current Liabilities are those liabilities which are expected to be paid within one year.
 These liabilities include: Trade payable/ creditors, Short term outstanding expenses, Short term debt etc.

 Non-current liabilities are those liabilities which are expected to be paid after one year.
-It includes Long term debt, Pension, Post-retirement benefit liabilities etc.
+It includes Long term debt, Pension accounting, Post-retirement benefit liabilities etc.

 Equity is the amount invested in the business by its owners.